Page Morton Black: Career

 Morton came from an affluent family but her father lost his money on the markets so she moved to New York with her mother to find work.
 In 1940 at the age of 18 she was living with her mother on East 43rd Street, having changed her name from Mergentheim to Morton.
 Her occupation in the 1940 census was given as model, and one newspaper of the period indicates that she was connected to the John Robert Powers modelling agency.
 When her father died in 1943, his obituary described her as an actress with the stage name of Page Morton.

+Morton studied singing in New York City with Merle Alcock, a contralto with the Metropolitan Opera.
 During the 1940s and '50s she sang and played piano in various New York clubs, hotel bars and restaurants including the Warwick Hotel's Raleigh Room, Café Pierre, the Vanderbilt and the Sherry-Netherland.
 The band leader Guy Lombardo saw her perform in the Pierre and suggested to William Black that she could sing the advertising jingle for Chock full o’Nuts coffee.
 In the 1960s Morton started to work on radio and television shows.
 She appeared on the Guy Lombardo New Year's Eve special, sponsored by the Chock full o’Nuts company.
 In 1961 she had her own radio programmes, and appeared on two further New Year's Eve specials, one hosted by Lombardo and the other by Xavier Cugat.
 She released her first album for MGM called May You Always and sang a duet with Jimmy Durante advertising the coffee brand.